bpFarrell/bpfarrell.github.io/_posts/2019-08-18-Metroid_Visors.markdown

 ![Additive Example](/Assets/Metroid_Header.png)
 In the Metroid Prime games Samus has a series of tools to aid her in her adventures.
 A type of tool she can get are visor upgrades.
 These visors allow views of the world that are not normals visible, Such as a Scanner Visor, Thermal Visor, and X-Ray Visor.
 In this post we will be covering and breaking down the effects, how they are achieved, and how to implement them into a modern graphics engine.
-I will be using [André Cardoso's](https://twitter.com/andre_mc) base project he made on his awesome [Mix And Jam: Metroid HUD tutorial](https://www.youtube.com/watch?v=0V4o_bDm_II)!
+I was inspired by [André Cardoso's](https://twitter.com/andre_mc) base project he made on his awesome [Mix And Jam: Metroid HUD tutorial](https://www.youtube.com/watch?v=0V4o_bDm_II)!
+This tutorial will not require his base project, but still a great watch to get into the mood.

-<i>Notice: This tutorial was written with Unity3D in mind, but the shaders we write, are very easy to port.</i>
+<i>Notice: This tutorial was written with Unity3D in mind, but the shaders we write are very easy to port.</i>

 ---
 <h2>X-Ray Visor</h2>
 ![Xray Example](/Assets/Xray_Example.png)

-The X-ray Visor has a very high contrast view that is supposed to imitate the images of an actual X-ray scan.
+The X-ray  is supposed to imitate the images of an actual X-ray scan.
 There is a couple things to keep in mind when looking at Metroid’s implementation.
+* Very high contrast

 * Surfaces accumulate ‘brightness’